 How to Become a Counselor in Delaware

-In Delaware, most types of professional counselors in the state must have a master’s degree that meets coursework requirements for the practice area pursued.
+In Delaware, most types of counselors must have a master’s degree that meets coursework requirements for the practice area pursued.
 Several schools in Delaware offer counseling programs that meet this requirement; prospective counselors may also find that degrees from schools in other states meet Delaware’s requirements as well.
-There will also be many other steps to complete, such as accumulating work experience, before you are eligible for full licensure.
+There will also be several other steps to complete, such as accumulating work experience, before you are eligible for full licensure.
 If you already hold a license in another state and are looking to practice in Delaware, visit our Counseling License Reciprocity Guide.

 1. Pick an area of counseling specialization to pursue.